 EACs provide municipal governments a pool of local talent and volunteer energy to draw upon whether that is for scientifically-sound, in-depth analysis about environmental resource issues or for designing or implementing environmental conservation projects.

 The formation of an EAC is an option available to municipalities; state law does not require it.
 It is up to the individuals interested in seeing one established, whether they be municipal officials or residents, to propose establishment to members of the municipality’s governing body.
 If a municipality’s governing body chooses to create an EAC, it must do so by passing an ordinance.
 The governing bodies of neighboring municipalities may choose to form regional, multi-municipal EACs.

 Authority to Create EACs

-Pennsylvania Act 148 of 1973 authorizes municipalities to establish EACs by ordinance.
+Act 148 of 1973 authorizes Pennsylvania’s townships, boroughs, cities, and town to establish EACs by ordinance..
 Act 177 of 1996 amended this act.
 Act 148, as amended, is simply referred to as Act 148 in this handbook.

 Act 148 requires each EAC to keep records of meetings and activities and issue an annual report, which should be distributed with the municipality’s annual report or made available to the public in other ways.

 Powers of EACs